kvu787/boost/README.md

 Controls
 --------

-Right-click to apply an acceleration from your mouse position to your player.
+`Right-click` to accelerate.

-The distance of mouse position to the player is proportional to magnitude of acceleration.
+`Move your mouse` to change the direction and magnitude of acceleration.

 Running the game
 ----------------